Peary-MacMillan Arctic Museum

 Introductory astronomy course covering the fundamentals of astronomy and planetary science.

-Professor, Trinity University, Earth & Environmental Geosciences, 2024
+Professor, Trinity University, Earth & Environmental Geosciences, 2025

-Advanced climate science and history course.
+Advanced climate science and Earth climate history.